Unveiling the Investment Potential of McCormick & Co Inc (MKC):

 - Growth rank: 9/10

 Each one of these components is ranked and the ranks also have positive correlation with the long term performances of stocks.
 The GF score is calculated using the five key aspects of analysis.
 Through backtesting, we know that each of these key aspects has a different impact on the stock price performance.
 Thus, they are weighted differently when calculating the total score.
-With high ranks in profitability, growth, and momentum, and moderate ranks in financial strength and GF value, GuruFocus assigned McCormick & Co Inc the GF Score of 92 out of 100, which signals the highest outperformance potential.
+With high ranks in profitability, growth, and GF value, and a decent momentum rank, GuruFocus assigned McCormick & Co Inc the GF Score of 92 out of 100, which signals the highest outperformance potential.

 Understanding McCormick & Co Inc's Business

-With a market cap of $18.02 billion and sales of $6.52 billion, McCormick & Co Inc has established itself as a leading global manufacturer, marketer, and distributor of spices, herbs, extracts, seasonings, and other flavorings.
-The company's operating margin stands at 15.01%.
-McCormick's customer base includes top quick-service restaurants, retail grocery chains, and other packaged food and beverage manufacturers.
-Its global reach extends to nearly 40% of sales generated beyond its home turf to include 150 other countries and territories.
-The firm's portfolio includes renowned brands such as Old Bay, Zatarain's, Thai Kitchen, Frank's RedHot, French's, and the Cholula brand.
+With a market cap of $16.77 billion and sales of $6.61 billion, McCormick & Co Inc operates with a margin of 15.01%.
+In its more-than 130-year history, McCormick has grown to become the leading global manufacturer, marketer, and distributor of spices, herbs, extracts, seasonings, and other flavorings.
+Beyond end consumers, McCormick's customer base also includes top quick-service restaurants, retail grocery chains, and other packaged food and beverage manufacturers.
+Its reach is global, with nearly 40% of sales generated beyond its home turf to include 150 other countries and territories.
+In addition to its namesake brand, the firm's portfolio includes Old Bay, Zatarain's, Thai Kitchen, Frank's RedHot, French's, and the Cholula brand.

 Profitability Rank Breakdown